Mixed Logit Models and Network Formation: Introduction

-The main contribution of the present paper is to describe, employ, and illustrate the RC model in the context of network formation.
+The main contribution of the present paper is to describe, employ, and illustrate the utility of the RC model in the context of network formation.
 To the best of our knowledge, the RC model has not been used previously to study network formation.
-We do two case studies of the RC model.
-Our two case studies also highlight important limitations --- computational cost and complex inference --- of the RC model.

-In our first case study, we apply the RC model to {a set of} synthetic networks.
-We find that the RC model is able to accurately estimate the data-generation process of these synthetic networks.
-For these networks, we show that the RC model is accurate when the preferences of the nodes are either homogeneous or heterogeneous, whereas the MNL model is accurate only when the preferences are homogeneous.
+To apply the RC model, one needs to make two key assumptions.
+First, for each choice that is made by each node, one has to specify the set of alternatives and the time at which the choice occurs.
+Second, one needs to specify which observable characteristics influence the choices that are made by the nodes.
+Additionally, these observable characteristics must be deterministic when the choices occur.

-In our second case study, we apply the RC model to a large patent citation network.
-In this case study, we face computational constraints because of the large size of the network, so we discuss sampling methods to help overcome such constraints.
-We perform robustness tests to examine the validity of our results under different sampling methods, with which we obtain similar qualitative results.
-We also apply the MNL model to the citation network, and we argue that the MNL model ignores preference heterogeneity.
-In comparison to the MNL model, we find that the RC model yields a better understanding of how previous citations, age, and technology classification of a patent affects the probability that a patent will be cited by future patents.
+We demonstrate how to apply the RC model to networks with edge independence and `sequential networks' (i.e., networks in which edges form in a sequence).
+As we will discuss (see {Section \ref{apply_rc}}), the RC model --- with appropriate assumptions --- is also relevant to a variety of network modeling frameworks, such as stochastic actor-oriented models (SAOMs) \cite{snijders2002markov} and latent-space models (LSMs) \cite{hoff2002latent}.
+However, there may be unanticipated challenges to applying the RC model to such frameworks, and this has the potential to limit the applicability of the RC model.
+Exploring the applicability and appropriateness of the RC model to different modeling frameworks is a worthwhile avenue for future work.

 The present paper proceeds as follows.
 In Section \ref{LitReview}, we survey the existing literature on network formation and discuss our contributions in the context of this prior work.
 In Section \ref{sec:Discrete-Choice-Models}, we overview DC models.
 In Section \ref{sec:Mixed-Logit-Models}, we discuss MX models and the RC model.
-In Sections \ref{sec:Synthetic-Network} and \ref{sec:Citation Network}, we apply the RC model to {a set of synthetic networks} and a patent citation network, respectively.
+In Section \ref{sec:Synthetic-Network}, we apply the RC model to a set of synthetic networks.
+In Section \ref{sec:Citation Network}, we apply it to a patent citation network.
 In Section \ref{sec:Limitations-and-Applicability}, we discuss the limitations and applicability of the RC model.
 We summarize and discuss our main results in Section \ref{sec:Conclusions-and-Discussions}.
+In Appendix \ref{appendix1}, we give some additional details of our comparison between the RC and MNL models.